 The Chief Privacy Officer (CPO) is a senior-level executive responsible for managing an organization’s compliance with information privacy laws and regulations.

-The Chief Privacy Officer (CPO) has a myriad of responsibilities.
+The Chief Privacy Officer responsibilities include a myriad of duties.
 First, they must have executive level experience or strong leadership experience.
-Second, they must be knowledgeable in all matters related to information privacy that includes jurisdictional laws, regulations, enforcement models, compliance, terminology, policies, and privacy program development.
+Second, they must be knowledgeable in all matters related to information privacy including jurisdictional laws, regulations, enforcement models, compliance, terminology, policies, and privacy program development.
 Typically a CPO has a law degree, but having a law degree is not a requirement.
 CPO’s might also have an information security and technology background.

 While the functions of the CPO may be distributed throughout an organization, gaps may exist.
 A CPO can ensure those gaps are filled and enhance existing knowledge of information privacy and impacted functions across an organization.
 A CPO may also be imperative to aiding in generating new revenue opportunities as it relates to personal information.
 While earning revenue off of personal information may raise concerns, it is a practice that can be done legally and ethically to ensure private information is not mishandled.
 Who knows what the future will hold for the CPO, but as privacy regulations continue to proliferate the globe, such as GDPR, it is important for organizations to evaluate whether a CPO is someone who may help navigate the subjective waters of information privacy.